List of Netherlands Twenty20 International cricket records: Fewest runs in an innings

 The lowest innings total scored was by Turkey against Czech Republic when they were dismissed for 21 during the 2019 Continental Cup.
 The lowest score in T20I history for Netherlands is 39 scored against Sri Lanka in the 2014 ICC World Twenty20.

 Most runs conceded an innings

 The 2nd T20I of the 2019–20 Ireland Tri-Nation Series saw Scotland score 252/3, the highest total conceded by Netherlands.

 Fewest runs conceded in an innings

 The lowest score conceded by Netherlands for a full inning is 69 when they dismissed Nepal during the 2nd T20I of Nepal tour of Netherlands in 2015.

 Most runs aggregate in a match

-The highest match aggregate scored in T20Is came in the match between India and West Indies in the first T20I of the August 2016 series at Central Broward Regional Park, Lauderhill when India scored 244/4 in response to West Indies score of 245/6 to loose the match by 1 run.
+The highest match aggregate scored in T20Is came in the match between India and West Indies in the first T20I of the August 2016 series at Central Broward Regional Park, Lauderhill when India scored 244/4 in response to West Indies score of 245/6 to lose the match by 1 run.
 The highest aggregate involving Netherlands was 446 runs being scored in Dublin in the 2nd T20I of the 2019-20 Ireland Tri-Nation series.